Half of his life in lockdown

 How has lockdown changed your habits or routines at home?

 With a new baby we've found it helps to try to form a routine to help him with a structure.
 We'd normally be going out to parks regularly or visiting family or having people visit us.

 So because we can't do that we try to have time set aside in the day for specific play time for the baby including sing and sign classes over zoom with other local parents.

 We try to fit in exercise classes from YouTube – mainly in the morning after the baby has been fed and then we try to take our daily walk early too.
-We video chat friends and family almost daily too so that Arthur can start to recognise them hopefully.
+We video chat friends and family almost daily too so that our son can start to recognise them hopefully.

 How is your sense of home affected by your neighbours or those living nearby?